Lvl9999/SakuraStand/README.md

 ### A Script hub exclusively for Sakura Stand!

 ## Sakura Hub's Loadstring:

-#### When you are in a private server or a public server a diffrent autofarm plays.
-- (For Private Servers): Shadow The World / Standless / Shinra Kusakabe (U must have the spec).
-- (For Public Servers): Nothing, It wont autofarm Mobs in public (For your Safety).
 ##### Tip: You should use Shinra Kusakabe because he works the best with the autofarm!
 ```lua
 getgenv().ToggleUI = "J" -- //  Key Toggle "J" set by default however you can change it.